cryptiano19/zksync-era/CONTRIBUTING.md

 ## Ways to contribute

-There are many ways to contribute to the ZK Stack:
+There are many ways to contribute to the ZK-Stack:

 1. Open issues: if you find a bug, have something you believe needs to be fixed, or have an idea for a feature, please open an issue.